PlasticDigits/tradair-landing/STYLE_GUIDE.md

 ### Do's

-- Use purple as the primary brand color across all touchpoints
+- Use electric violet/magenta as primary accents across all touchpoints
 - Maintain consistent spacing using the defined scale
 - Combine clean and cyberpunk themes purposefully
 - Ensure all text meets accessibility contrast requirements